 Dyslexia is a common condition that is said to affect more than 10% of the population.
-Although it is not curable, with early diagnosis and intervention, individuals with dyslexia can excel in their academic and professional pursuits.
+Although it is not curable, with identification of signs of Dyslexia and early intervention, individuals with the condition can excel in their academic and professional pursuits.

 What is Dyslexia?

 Dyslexia is a learning difficulty that affects the reading and writing skills of individuals.
 People with Dyslexia struggle with spelling and fluency in reading.
 These difficulties, however, are not a reflection of their intellectual capabilities.
 Dyslexia affects only certain aspects of learning.
 So, children with dyslexia can perform well in school if they receive adequate and timely support.

 Although it is mostly noticed in children, many adults also get diagnosed with the condition.
 Adults with dyslexia can struggle with understanding reports and writing down messages.

 Lack of evidence-based intervention can lead to emotional issues and low self-esteem in both children and adults.
 So, it is important to provide a supportive environment for people with dyslexia so that they can lead fulfilling lives.

 Researchers are not entirely sure of exactly what causes dyslexia in adults and children.
 However, Dyslexia has been found to run in families.
 Therefore, studies are exploring the possibility of genetic links to the condition.
 Reading difficulties experienced with Dyslexia are also said to be linked to differences in how the brain processes the information.
 A rare type of Dyslexia is Acquired Dyslexia or Trauma Dyslexia where illnesses or brain injury cause learning difficulties.